Kotlin/dokka/docs/topics/runners/dokka-gradle.md

         <p>This setting applies to all documentation formats (HTML, Javadoc, etc.) generated by the <code>dokkaGenerate</code> task.</p>
         <p>Default: <code>build/dokka/html</code></p>
         <p><b>Output directory for additional files</b></p>
-        <p>You can specify the output directory and include additional files for both single-module and multi-module projects.
+        <p>You can specify the output directory and include additional files for both single and multi-project builds.
-           For multi-module projects,
+           For multi-project builds,
            set the output directory and include additional files (such as <code>README.md</code>) in the configuration of the root project.
         </p>